Financial Recovery for Drone Accidents in California

 When a drone operator violates one or more of these rules, a jury may find the operator negligent for purposes of a financial recovery by the one harmed:

-- fly only for the purposes registration permits;
+- fly only for registration permits;

 - fly at or below 400 feet when in uncontrolled airspace;